 Bullying is behaviour conducted by either one individual, or a group of individuals, repeated over time, that intentionally hurts another individual or group either physically or emotionally.
-It is believed that bullying involves a power imbalance between the perpetrator and the victim - this power imbalance can manifest itself in a number of ways, e.g. physically, psychologically, intellectually or socially.
+It is believed that bullying involves a power imbalance between the perpetrator and the victim - this power imbalance can manifest itself in several ways, e.g. physically, psychologically, intellectually or socially.